parvatijay2901/Portfolio/README.md

 You will find all the components used and you can edit your information accordingly.

 ### Show your support
 Give a ⭐ if you like this website!

+### Changes to make:
+- About section: Add education, experience, skills + additional details
+- Add "Get in Touch with Me" section